Understrike

-Understrike (1965) is a novel by John Gardner.
+Understrike (1965) is a parody spy novel by John Gardner.
 It is the second novel in his Boysie Oakes series.

+Plot

 When a routine mission to the United States goes haywire, Boysie Oakes is faced with the weighty responsibility of being British Special Security's observer at the important test-firing of a new missile.

 Unwillingly, and almost by accident, finding himself tackling 'Operation Understrike'.
 The test-firing of TREPHOLITE - a holocaustic missile designed to be launched from the latest thing in sub-aqua craft, USS Playboy.

 As the action moves at speed from New York to San Diego, Boysie meets a colourful cast of characters including his opponent Vladimir Solev, and the gorgeous Chicory Triplehouse.